 Growing up, your parents might have stored leftover paint in the garage or shed; these are actually two of the worst places to store your leftover paint.
 The temperature in these two areas of your home fluctuates greatly when seasons change.
 Paint can become unbearably hot in the summer and freezing in the winter.
 Both of these conditions will negatively affect your paint.

-A professional residential painter in Overland Park might suggest storing your leftover paint in a place with more mild temperatures, like a storage closet inside.
-The darker and dryer the space is, the longer your paint will last.
-However, it’s important to put the paint on a high shelf, out of the reach of children.
+A professional residential painter in Overland Park might suggest storing your leftover paint in a place with milder temperatures, like an indoor storage closet.
+The darker and drier the space is, the longer your paint will last.
+However, it’s important to store the paint on a high shelf, out of children’s reach.

 Transfer Your Leftover Paint to a Smaller Can

 Gallon buckets are great for big projects and transporting your paint from the hardware store to your home.
-But, leaving your paint in a gallon bucket can shorten its lifespan and leave you with multiple half-used gallons of paint.
+But leaving your paint in a gallon bucket can shorten its shelf life and leave you with multiple half-used gallons.

 A trick used by professional painters to store their leftover paint is to move it to a smaller, air-tight container.
-This not only saves space but leaves less room for air-buildup, which can cause your paint to expire quicker.
+This not only saves space but leaves less room for air buildup, which can cause your paint to expire more quickly.

 Store your paint in clear containers with labels so you can easily see what color you are grabbing.
 Professional painters also suggest labeling the containers and storing them upside down to create an air-tight seal.